SergSkol/budget-app-ror/README.md

 I would like to thank Microverse for learning.
 Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
 Please follow the link to read [The Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

+Icons were provided by [Justicon](https://www.flaticon.com/authors/justicon)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>